Shivz3232/apple-music-user-token-generator/README.md

 # Script to generate an Apple Music User Token

-The `Music-User-Token` header is required to call Apple Music's user specific APIs
+The `Music-User-Token` header is required to call Apple Music's user specific APIs.
+[Docs](https://developer.apple.com/documentation/applemusicapi/generating-developer-tokens)

 I could find tonnes of examples to generate the developer token, which is used in the `Authorization` header but none for the music user token!!!